 Upon detecting the opportunity to create this product, Gesto dedicated itself exclusively to developing its first version, having invested some US$ 50,000 from savings during that period. ".
 This is how we took 2009 as the founding year, which is when the company was established as a partnership."
 In 2011, Gonzalo Sainz-Trápaga joined the company to develop Service Desk, and Liliana Gary focused on professionalizing the company's operations.

-InvGate is a suite of IT Service Management products for enterprises and organizations, which markets products such as InvGate Insight and InvGate Service Desk.
+InvGate is a suite of IT Service Management products for enterprises and organizations, which markets products such as InvGate Asset Management and InvGate Service Management.
 Insight is a platform for scanning corporate networks to identify all "IT assets," including servers, routers, workstations, printers, monitors, and installed software.
 In this way, IT staff can manage a "map" of all hardware, software, and their users across the entire organization, allowing them to have visibility and greater control by, for example, ensuring that all software and its licenses are up to date, and improving security by knowing all the devices that are part of the network.

 Meanwhile, Service Desk is in the category called "Enterprise Service Management Software" used within medium and large organizations to centralize service requests from all employees to areas such as IT and Human Resources, allowing through rules, artificial intelligence, and self-management resources to optimize their operational processes.